seaice6.jpg

 CV

 Kim Reasor (b.
-1966, London, England) uses light and color to amplify her explorations of the world as viewed through an ecological lens.
-Her art practice includes paintings of man-made landscapes in tension with nature and collaborations with scientists producing analog interpretations of environmental themes.
+1966, London, England) uses light and color to amplify her explorations of the world, as viewed through an ecological lens.
+Her art practice includes paintings which examine the built environment and collaborations with scientists wherein she produces artistic interpretations of environmental themes.
 Reasor earned a BFA from Metropolitan State University in Denver, Colorado and completed coursework in data visualization and ecology.
 The artist has participated in exhibitions at the San Diego Museum of Art, San Diego, CA; Oceanside Museum of Art, Oceanside, CA; Riverside Art Museum, Riverside, CA; and Palazzo della Provincia di Frosinone, Frosinone, Italy.
 In 2017, Reasor presented a collaboration from a Finnish science-art residency at the American Geophysical Union Fall Meeting, New Orleans, LA.
 In 2020 and 2021 she presented a National Science Foundation supported outreach project at the European Geophysical Union General Assembly (virtual).
+Reasor’s art was featured in New American Paintings Vol. 8, No. 5.
 Her work is included in the permanent collection of the San Diego Museum of Art and in private collections in the United States, Canada, Japan, and Europe.
 Reasor currently lives and works in San Diego, California.